 Your TDS ratio is the percentage of your income needed to cover all of your debts.
-The debt ratio formula calculation is the same as one for the GDS, except all of your monthly debts are taken into consideration.
+The debt ratio formula calculation is the same as for your GDS, except all of your monthly debts are taken into consideration.
 This includes car payments, credit cards, alimony, and any loans.
-Your TDS has to be 44% or less.

 To calculate your TDS ratio, add all of your monthly debts and divide that figure by your gross monthly income.
 Then multiply that sum by 100 and you’ll have your TDS ratio.

-Your GDS and TDS ratios allow lenders to know if your income will cover the costs of your mortgage.
-If your GDS & TDS are higher than 39% and 44%, respectively, try and lower your debt before seeking out an alternative lender.
-Those lenders will likely have higher interest rates plus higher loan fees.
-No lender is judging whether or not you deserve a home; they’re looking at you as a potential risk and calculating that they can collect the money you’ll owe them.
+Your GDS and TDS ratios allow lenders to know if your income will cover the cost of your mortgage.
+If your GDS & TDS are higher than 39% and 44%, respectively, try and lower your debt before seeking out an 'alternative' lender.
+Those alternative (also known as 'shadow' lenders) will have higher interest rates plus higher loan fees.
+No lender is judging whether or not you deserve a home.
+They're looking at you as a potential risk and calculating that they can collect the money you’ll owe them.
 Over the long-term.

-In addition to the GDS and TDS figures there are other basic expenses like transportation and food.
+In addition to the GDS and TDS, there are other basic expenses like transportation and food.
 So you want the ratios to be as low as possible to account for these other costs.

 WHAT CAN YOU DO TO LOWER YOUR GDS/TDS RATIOS?